sanjaykmohanty/Module7-Challenge-Silver-Tsunami/README.md

     AND E.birth_date BETWEEN '1965-01-01' AND '1965-12-31'
     ORDER By E.emp_no;

-**Result Stored in Mentorship Eligibilty  Table**
+**Result Stored in Mentorship Eligibility Table**

 ![image](https://user-images.githubusercontent.com/31812730/194465157-605ad31e-3a35-4898-95ed-ee334ec054a8.png)

 ## Summary
 As How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-The data suggests that "sliver tsunami" will have a major impact on the organization as quite a few people will begin to retire.The organization has set couple of criterias to determine which employees will be retiring.
+The data suggests that "sliver tsunami" will have a major impact on the organization as quite a few people will begin to retire.
+The organization has set couple of criterions to determine which employees will be retiring.

 **Roles to be Filled**

-Based on those criterias, an employee will begin to retire if following conditions are satisfied:
+Based on those criterions, an employee will begin to retire if following conditions are satisfied:
 1. Anyone born between 1952 and 1955.
 2. They are currently employed with the organization.

-There are 90,398 employees borned between 1952 and 1955.
-Out of these employees, **72,458** employees are currently employed and will begn to retire.
+There are 90,398 employees born between 1952 and 1955.
+Out of these employees, **72,458** employees are currently employed and will begin to retire.
 The employee count by role is shown in step 3 under results.

 Further, **Retirement Titles, Departments, and Department Employee** tables were joined to create a new table **Roles to Fill** to store the department information for each retiring employee.